Dogs In Parks & On Trails:

 - Off-leash dogs can easily get in another user’s way on a trail and cause an accident or injuries.

 - Off-leash dogs scare and/or chase off wildlife causing wild animals to avoid parks and natural spaces.

 - For people who are afraid or uncomfortable around dogs, an encounter with an off-leash dog can be downright terrifying.

 - Off-leash dogs can instigate aggression problems or fights with leashed dogs.
 Each year, BPRD receives numerous reports of problem encounters, several resulting in dog bites or injuries.

 - If your off-leash dog causes a serious issue, you could be held liable and that could equal criminal charges, lawsuits or even loss of your pet.

 - Off-leash dogs can run off and get lost.

 - When off-leash, dogs can quickly eat something that could be bad for them.

-- BPRD offers seven off-leash areas for dogs to run and play freely.
+- BPRD offers eight off-leash areas for dogs to run and play freely.
 View map and details.